stlachman/Sprint-Challenge--JavaScript/README.md

 3. What is closure?

-A closure is what happens when an inner function remembers the environment and scope in which it was invoked even when the outer function has finished executing.
-Even if you have an outer function removed from the stack, the inner function retains access to the variable environment of the parent function’s execution context.
+A closure in JavaScript occurs when a function is nested within another function.
+The inner function creates a closure around the outer function, which allows it to access the environment or variables from the outer function even when the outer function has finished executing.
+Even when the outer function is removed from the execution stack, the inner function retains access to the variable environment of the parent function’s execution environment.

 4. Describe the four rules of the 'this' keyword.